air vent covered with black dust

 How long does duct cleaning take?

 Duct cleaning will usually take between two to five hours, depending on the size of your house.
+For a detailed estimate reach out to our team today.

 Professional Duct Cleaning & Mold Remediation Services Grand Forks & Fargo